urani-trade/solana-mev-literature/README.md

 <br>

-#### Our on-going library with technical documentation on Solana blockchain, with a focus on DeFi and MEV.
+#### Our on-going library with technical documentation on the Solana blockchain, with a focus on DeFi and MEV.

 <br>